top of page

 Where your dues go:

-• Annual EMS Week gifts
+• Annual EMS Week gifts to recognize and celebrate our members

-• Representation during disciplinary meetings
+• Representation during disciplinary meetings — you are never alone

-• National support and legal support
+• National IAEP support and experienced legal backing when it matters most

-• Mental health and Wellness resources
+• Mental health and wellness resources for the unique stressors of EMS

-• Food at meetings and events
+• Food and hospitality at meetings and union events to keep members engaged

-• And more!
+• And so much more

 Representation: